 Now lets' set a few things straight right at the start; Unless teaching is just a hobby or if you are independently wealthy, we all need to make a living.
 The gimmicks, as cheesy as they are, do not imply that the quality of instruction in these places is below standard.

 Still, I do not care for these "programs".

-This reminds me of when I worked at the bank in Jerusalem, Israel.
+This reminds me of the time I worked at the bank in Jerusalem, Israel.
 We had a staff meeting where they tried to pick our brains and get ideas as to how to bring in more foreign currency.
-The idea being that many tourists come to Israel and while they are here we need to find a way to encourage them to open accounts in Israel and leave us as with as much of their dollars as possible.
+The idea being that many tourists come to Israel while they are here we need to find a way to encourage them to open accounts in Israel and leave us as with as much of their money as possible.

 That is where my career in the bank took a turn for the worse.
 I said the following, "I recall when my dad of blessed memory came to Israel on a visit.
 He had only ten days but he wasted several of those days at the bank.
 The service was slow and inefficient and he had to return several times until his business was settled.
 Now our tourists do not need a free T shirt; they can easily buy one for a few shekels.
 They do not need a post card, a pen, or a free cup of coffee.
 What does matter to them is time and service.
 They need to have their time treated with respect.
 They do not want a run-around, they want service, service, service.
 Nothing else will do."

 My criticism and "negative" attitude were not appreciated.

 Well, it was not long until my career came to an end; I was not a team player, apparently, and I did not understand "on which side of the desk I was sitting".